Click here to return to the main index.

 2-5-10.
 The swamp was beautiful this morning.
 The air was fresh after yesterday's rain, and the birds were very active.

 2-7-10.
-I got sick on Friday and decided to take a break from swamp duty this weekend.
-After spending about half of my time in Louisiana since Katrina, it's exciting to see the Saints win the Super Bowl.
+After spending about half of my time in Louisiana since Katrina, it’s exciting to see the Saints win the Super Bowl.

 2-8-10.
 I tried to enter the swamp this morning, but the gate was locked due to flooding.